v-technologies/simpl-es/Readme.md

 Compatibility
 -------------

-Simpl-ES is continuously tested on PHP 5.2.x, 5.3.x, 5.4.x and 5.5.x .
-It's actually developped for a 5.2 usage, but we will certainly create a 5.3 branche in order to use namespaces.
+Simpl-ES is continuously tested on PHP 5.4.x and 5.5.x .
+It's actually developped for a 5.4 usage.

 We have implemented PSR-0 guidelines, so you can use your generic autoload method to work with it.